Immigration

 Eradicating modern slavery in Australia

-The Government's review of the ‘Modern Slavery Act’, must address risks of forced labour inherent in our visa system, say University of Melbourne experts.
+Alongside its review of the ‘Modern Slavery Act’, the Government must also address the risks of forced labour that are inherent in our visa system

 Changing the narrative on refugees

-Governments and media must stop spreading harmful narratives and negative stereotypes about those seeking refugee protection say University of Melbourne experts
+Governments and the media must stop spreading harmful narratives and negative stereotypes about those seeking refugee protection

 Australia needs to embrace ‘Asianness’ as part of ‘Australianness’